Viola Desmond takes her place as Canadian civil rights icon with new $10 bill

 While her civil disobedience was remarkable, Grosse said racial segregation and systemic discrimination was once commonplace in Nova Scotia.

+"It's a familiar story," he said.
+"It's something that a lot of African Canadians once experienced, so they can sympathize and they can connect with it."

-That's what makes the new $10 bill such a powerful act of acceptance, he said.
+That's what makes the new $10 bill such a powerful act of acceptance, Grosse said.

 "It's a remarkable story.
-It really shows the progression of society, and that's one of the reasons why it seems to have gained this groundswell of interest over the last couple years," Grosse said.
+It really shows the progression of society, and that's one of the reasons why it seems to have gained this groundswell of interest over the last couple years," he said.

+Grosse said fear of differences and diversity remains, but those issues can now be discussed openly, and people are able to openly discuss problems.

+"It shows that society has come a long way from where it was.
+A lot of the times those things would have happened in shadows and they would have been ignored in the past," he said.
+"Now we're having frank discussions about what we can do about it.
+That's a step in the right direction."

-Her story went largely untold for a half-century, but in recent years Desmond has been featured on a stamp, and her name has graced a Halifax harbour ferry since 2016.
+Desmond's story went largely untold for a half-century, but in recent years she has been featured on a stamp, and her name graces a Halifax harbour ferry.
 There are plans for a park in Toronto and streets in Montreal and Halifax to bear her name.

-"Viola Desmond carried out a singular act of courage.
-There was no movement behind her, she was ahead of the times," said Isaac Saney, a senior instructor of black studies at Dalhousie University.
+Chelsea Clinton tweeted Tuesday about her story after the Bank of Canada shared a short video earlier this month of Desmond's sister, Wanda Robson, reacting emotionally to a sneak peek of the bill.

+"This is beyond lovely," Clinton tweeted on Tuesday.
+"Thank you Wanda Robson.
+Honored to share Viola Desmond's story in #ShePersistedAroundTheWorld & can't wait to see the new Canadian $10 bill on my visit to Toronto next month!"

+But the new bank note could change that, helping Canadians learn about civil rights north of the border, he said.

+"When young people see Viola Desmond they'll be able to ask 'Who is this particular person,' so it becomes a teachable moment," Saney said.

-It started with a business trip 71 years ago.
-Desmond, a beautician and entrepreneur who sold her own line of cosmetics, was headed to Sydney, N.S., when her car broke down.
+Desmond's story started with a business trip 71 years ago.
+Desmond, a beautician and entrepreneur from north end Halifax who sold her own line of cosmetics, was headed to Sydney, N.S., when her car broke down.
 Stuck in New Glasgow overnight, she decided to watch a movie at the Roseland Theatre.

 The segregated theatre relegated black patrons to the balcony, while floor seating was reserved for whites.
 Desmond, who was shortsighted and could not see properly from the back, sat in the floor section and refused to leave.